Code-Institute-Submissions/Themanintheback-project1_MarResub/README.md

 - #### Gallery page

-    - The gallery page is collection of images used to show the user what they can and could be making in the class.
+    - The gallery page is a collection of images used to show the user what they can and could be making in the class.

 <h2><img src="assets/images/Gallery.png"><h2>
 <hr>